BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 1. Instantiate each component of Keylime (for KVM)  in a VM or container
 2. Investigate (and implement) a registration process for KVM
-3. Create a Merkle tree implementation that will be used by the cloud verifier to handle many quote requests, and create an interface layer to abstract from the Merkle Tree layer
+3. Create a Merkle tree implementation that will be used by the cloud verifier to handle and batch up many quote requests, and create an interface layer to abstract from the Merkle Tree layer
 4. Create an interface for the tenant verifier to communicate with the cloud verifier

 These goals will be explained in the solution concept.